gvsrgh/Flutter-Project-Works/C0 Top Moives using API/README.md

    flutter run
    ```

-## Features

-- Fetch movie data using OMDb API
-- Display movie details

-## Dependencies
+## Dependencies 🛠️

-- Flutter SDK
+- **Flutter SDK**
-- OMDb API Key
+- **OMDb API Key**

-## Contributing
+## Contribution 🤝

 Feel free to use these files for your own projects.
 Contributions are welcome!
+If you have suggestions or improvements, feel free to create a pull request or submit an issue.

+---

+Enjoy exploring **Top Movies using API**! ✨